 Over time, the money invested to maintain or replace the catalyst will pay off in improved performance, more heat from less wood, and less creosote build-up.

 - Efficiency: Your catalyst converts smoke into additional heat.
 If you operate a catalytic wood stove without its catalyst, you cheat yourself out of warmth you would otherwise be getting.

-- Longer Burn Time: Engaging your catalyst allows the fuel to burn longer in the slow-burn mode.
+- Longer Burn Time: Engaging your catalyst allows fuel to burn longer in slow-burn mode.
 This means heating longer with one load of wood.

-- Reducing Air Pollution: If you operate your catalytic woodstove without its catalyst, polluting smoke is released into the enviroment instead of being converted into heat and harmless water vapor.
+- Reducing Air Pollution: If you operate your catalytic wood stove without its catalyst, polluting smoke is released into the environment instead of being converted into heat and harmless water vapor.

 - It’s the Law: Federal law requires that EPA-certified catalytic wood stoves be operated with catalysts to reduce air pollution over the entire life of the stove.